Liamarii/WebApis/README.md

 - Use `Resilience Pipeline` for fault handling.
 - Use `Test Containers` to hold some Postgres test data.
 - Use a custom web application factory to switch configs during testing.
+- Use `Fluent NHibernate` to read in real data from a Postgres database.
+- Use `LINQ` or LINQ style queries.
 ---

 # **Ideas**